Apollonius of Perga: Early printed editions

-Books I-IV of Apollonius' Conics were first printed in Latin in 1566.
-In 1626, Jacobus Golius discovered a surviving copy of the Arabic translation of Books V-VI, which was eventually donated to the Bodleian Library (originally as MS Marsh 607, dated 1070).
-Encouraged by the success of his translation of David Gregory's emended Arabic text of Cutting off a Ratio, published in 1706, Halley went on to restore and translate into Latin Apollonius’ entire Conics, including a reconstruction of Book VIII from Pappus' summary.
-In Halley's work, Books I-IV appear with the Greek in one column and Halley's Latin in a parallel column, while only the Latin translation of Books V-VII is given.
+Books I–IV of Apollonius's Conics were first printed in Latin in 1566.
+In 1626, Jacobus Golius discovered a surviving copy of the Arabic translation of Books V–VI, which was eventually donated to the Bodleian Library (originally as MS Marsh 607, dated 1070).
+Encouraged by the success of his translation of David Gregory's emended Arabic text of Cutting off a Ratio, published in 1706, Halley went on to restore and translate into Latin Apollonius's entire Conics, including a reconstruction of Book VIII from Pappus's summary.
+In Halley's work, Books I–IV appear with the Greek in one column and Halley's Latin in a parallel column, while only the Latin translation of Books V–VII is given.
 Halley's reconstruction is printed in Latin.

 During the 16th–18th century, limited material about Conics was ever written in English, because English mathematicians, such as Edmund Halley and Isaac Newton, preferred Neo-Latin.
 In later centuries, geometry was re-established using coordinates (analytic geometry) and synthetic methods fell out of favor, so Conics direct influence on mathematical research declined.

 Presentations written entirely in native English begin in the late 19th century.